 - Services and integration plan for immigrants

-Agree on further services with your own expert
+Agree on further services with your assigned service specialist

-When you start your job search, you will agree with your assigned TE Office or local government pilot expert on how your customer relationship will progress with the TE Services.
+When you start your job search, you will agree with your assigned employment service specialist on how your customer relationship will progress with employment services.

 In the ‘E-services' section of Job Market Finland you can